ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 <div class="reco" id="FFI-CKPTR" type="Rule" title="Check foreign pointers">

-In a secure Rust development, any Rust code that dereferences a foreign pointer must check their validity beforehand.
+In a secure Rust development, any Rust code that dereferences a foreign pointer MUST check their validity beforehand.
-In particular, pointers must be checked to be non-null before any use.
+In particular, pointers MUST be checked to be non-null before any use.

 Stronger approaches are advisable when possible.
 They include checking pointers against known valid memory range or tagging (or signing) pointers